bbrener1/rusty_axe/README.md

 ## Publlication

-A more complete description of this approach to understanding data is pending publication.
-A bioarxiv preprint will be available shortly.
+A more complete description of this approach to understanding data is available in the form of a publication: https://www.biorxiv.org/content/10.1101/2021.09.13.460168v1

-## Installation

 Install by invoking